FrederikHennecke/DeepLearning4NLP/README.md

 - hidden dropout prob: `0.1`
 - batch size: `64`

 In the second phase, we used multitask training to let the model train on the data of all tasks, but with a different classifier for each task.
-This helped the model learn and the performance to imrpove since the tasks are dependent.
+This helped the model learn and the performance to improve since the tasks are dependent.
 In addition we performed single task training for the ones that didn't improve through the multitasking and tried to apply other approaches to improve their score.

 For the multitask training, we used the following parameters: